 Who is an internship at LawTransform for?
 For those in their BA, MA studies, post-study year or PhD who are interested in, or working on topics within the research profile of the centre.

-What does LawTransform provide to its interns?
-You will have an interesting intellectual environment, great colleagues, workspace in our joint office and free lunch in the CMI canteen.
+What does LawTransform provide its interns with?
+You will have an interesting intellectual environment, great colleagues, worldwide network of researchers, workspace in our joint office and free lunch in the CMI canteen.

-Does LawTransform provide scholarships to interns?
+Is an internship at LawTransform payed?
 Unfortunately, LawTransform is not in a position to provide scholarships or any monetary remuneration to interns.

 May I be a LawTransform intern from abroad or should I be based in Bergen to be eligible?
 LawTransform welcomes applications from students based both in Bergen and at our partner institutions globally.